 At age 23 I'm still young, but young in the adult stage now.
 That means I'm pretty old for the child/teen years and I'm noticing that simple routines and walking a little extra isn't doing it for me.
 It seems my metabolism has either slowed down or I'm not exerting myself like I used too.
 Regardless I've gained all the weight I lost in Japan and then some.
 Coming home from Japan I was thin... real thin.. like maybe 155 lbs thin.
 I remember in the cold months in Sapporo bundling up 2-3 layers deep for warmth and I was often cold.
 Today I'm at nearly 199 lbs and it scares me.
 In the back of my mind looms the troubles of my families past with overweightness and I know that tipping the 200lbs mark will bring nothing but unwanted trouble.
 So I need a drastic change...
 '08 is going to by my year of change as I leave the undergraduate world.
 So working out more often will by my Anti-Dub.

 To do this I need a nag...
 Parents are no good here because they quite frankly care too much.
 No I need a professional nagger.
 So this evening I did something wild...
-I went to the local 24hr fitness and signed up for a plan that'll (hopefully) kick my ass and turn my fat unhealty self into a lean mean candidate for OCS (if I'm privileged to get in some day )
+I went to the local 24hr fitness and signed up for a plan that'll (hopefully) kick my ass and turn my fat unhealty self into a lean mean candidate for OCS (if I'm privileged to get in some day) .
+This is working towards establishing a precident of good health and moving the ball to something positive that I hope I can keep doing for the remainder of my life.

 We'll see...
 Under these tags I'll add yet a new blog topic "Working out" and "Advancement towards fitness goals."